suhrawardi/rdepend/README.md

 It generates a graph visualization of the dependencies in your codebase.

-A lot of incoming links are good, as that means that a function/module is re-used a lot.
+A lot of incoming links is good, as that means that a module is re-used a lot.
-A lot of outgoing links a bad, as that means that that part of the code has a lot of dependencies.
+A lot of outgoing links is bad, as that means that that part of the code has a lot of dependencies.

 See also http://www.whiteboxtest.com/information-flow-metrics.php